Spend a perfect 3-day weekend in Ireland’s Boyne Valley

 • How to get from the airport: There are public buses available from Dublin airport to Drogheda, Navan or Trim, all of which work as bases for exploring the region.
 Otherwise, a rental car will get you there within an hour.

-• Getting around town: There are tours aplenty to take you around the main attractions in the Boyne Valley, such as bus tours run by Mary Gibbons.
-If you’re in a group looking for smaller, more intimate tours.
-The luxury chauffeur service Transfer Me is also available.
-Otherwise your best bet is to rent your own car – many of the areas you’ll want to visit are deep down rural roads and won’t be accessible by public transport.
+• Getting around: There are tours aplenty to take you around the main attractions in the Boyne Valley, such as bus tours run by Mary Gibbons.
+If you’re in a group looking for smaller, more intimate tours the luxury chauffeur service Transfer Me is also available.
+Many of the areas you’ll want to visit are deep down rural roads and inaccessible by public transport so consider a hire car.

-• Where to stay: There are a few different towns from which you could base your Boyne Valley adventures.
-Dunboyne Castle Hotel, a luxurious spa hotel just on the edge of Dunboyne town is a high-end choice with a great restaurant.
+• Where to stay: Dunboyne Castle Hotel is a luxurious spa hotel just on the edge of Dunboyne town and a high-end choice with a great restaurant.
 The more mid-range Conyngham Arms is an 18th-century coaching inn in Slane with a beautiful garden.
-And Rock Farm, also in Slane, is a more affordable option, with yurts and huts on an organic farm along the River Boyne.
+Rock Farm, also in Slane, is a more affordable option, with yurts and huts on an organic farm along the River Boyne.

-• What to pack: Bring good walking or hiking boots: Brú na Bóinne involves some walking in the outdoors, and the Loughcrew Cairns require a short hike to access.
+• What to pack: Bring good walking shoes or hiking boots.
+Seeing Brú na Bóinne involves some walking in the outdoors, and the Loughcrew Cairns require a short hike to access.
 Depending on weather conditions, the ground can be boggy.
-A rain jacket is always a good idea, as is SPF; the sites are up on hills that are exposed on rainy and warm days.
+A rain jacket is always a good idea in Ireland, as is sunscreen as the sites are up on hills that are exposed to the elements.

 A walls and keep of a medieval castle beside a river.